Finding the right Thanksgiving charcuterie board style can be frustrating when you want it to look beautiful yet still have enough food for everyone.

 When you have your plan set for all your ingredients, you are ready to get started!

-So let’s pull this board together!!
+So let’s pull this board together!

 Instructions

-Step 2 – For our little Tom the Turkey that was the center of this board, here is this simple and quick recipe I made.
+Step 2 – For our little Tom the Turkey that was the center of this board, here is the simple and quick recipe I made.
 This does need to be set up ahead of time to form the round shape, so plan accordingly.

 Step 3 – Place the “turkey” cheese ball in the center of the cutting board.
 You will shape the rest of the board around the cheese ball creation.

-Step 4 – Next place the ritz crackers around your cheese ball/turkey, helping to define the center of the board.
+Step 4 – Next place the Ritz crackers around your cheese ball/turkey, helping to define the center of the board.
 The crackers will also help to set the cheese ball in place on your board.

 Step 6 – Start filling up the top of the board between the cheese ball and the top border.
-I started adding a layer of pumpkin lady fingers and worked my way down and around with the other ingredients..
+I started adding a layer of pumpkin lady fingers and worked my way down and around with the other ingredients.

 Step 7 – Keep adding more to the top section.
 I placed my salami roses next and a dish full of pecans.
-Make sure to not put all cheeses or all meats in one section and really spread things out.
+Make sure to not put all the cheeses or meats in one section and really spread things out.

 Step 8 – Next add dried figs and apricots.
 Undeniably they are a great addition to your board as well as add some bright colors to it all.

-Step 11 – Towards the bottom left I added some Brie with some pomegranate seeds sprinkled on top.
+Step 11 – Towards the bottom left I added some brie with some pomegranate seeds sprinkled on top.
 You can drizzle with some honey for an extra flare!

 I layered in some more pretzel sticks to accompany the cheeses.

 Step 12 – Lastly on the bottom, sprinkle some dried cranberries in and add in some sliced dried candied oranges.
-Don’t forget to add a few bits of yummy fall candy!
+Don’t forget to add a few bits of yummy Fall candy!

-And voila, you have created an elegant Thanksgiving Charcuterie Board for your family and friends to enjoy together!
+And voila!
+You have created an elegant Thanksgiving charcuterie board for your family and friends to enjoy together!